- to remove mess or clutter from (a place)

 - Set them free!
 Don’t get frustrated.
 It’s up to you, parent or guardian, to continue sorting, decluttering, and putting things away.

 - Put excess toys into labeled bins and store in the garage for 3 months.
 What the child remembers and asks for, bring out.
 What they forget, donate.

 Tackle kids clutter on a regular basis.
 Downsize a little at a time together and instill great habits in everyone.
 Do not give up.
 Your kids clutter is your clutter.
 Set a regular schedule, find balance with the amount of stuff you are willing buy/accept/store/donate, and turn challenges into successes.

 - At your child’s next birthday party, make a themed gift donation box that everyone attending knows about in advance.
 Gifts received will go directly to charity, such as school supplies to a classroom in need.

-- What we hold off as a reward is what kids are more motivated toward.
-Find creative ways to get your child to let go of excess toys more often, such as making it a house rule during the weekly family meeting to only allow in a new toy or book if one or two goes out.
+- What we hold off as a reward can be what kids are motivated toward.
+Find creative ways to get your child to let go of excess toys often, such as making it a house agreement during the weekly family meeting to only allow in a new toy or book if one or two goes out.

 Isabella Guajardo, founder and owner of Bella Organizing, is a San Francisco Bay Area professional organizer offering home organizing and residential move management services throughout the Greater San Francisco Bay Area.
 Call (510) 229-7321 or email email@example.com for more information.
 Gift certificates are available.